Skip to main content

 How to write code that is about to be reviewed?

-My rules of thumb for making changes and commits are:
+My rules of thumb for making changes are:

-• Add tests for every bug you fix.
+• [C4] Add tests for every bug you fix.

-• Add tests for every feature you add.
+• [C5] Add tests for every feature you add.

-• Make refactorings, bugfixes, and whitespace changes go into separate commits.
+• [C9] Make refactorings, reformatting, bugfixes, new features be separate commits.

 How to do review?